Our Deadly Artists

 Aunty Roma is a traditional owner from South East Queensland and her ancestral connections are with the Turrbal, Jagera (Yugara) and Danggan Balun (Yugambeh/Ngarangwal) peoples.
 Her skin name is ninyieri banjilann (blue butterfly) and she has a clan totem of the wongari (pretty faced wallaby).
 The mibunn (wedge tailed eagle) represents one of her language group totems.
 Most of her time is taken up with working as a community advisor and cultural knowledge giver, and she is a tireless advocate for social and economic change for our First Nations peoples.
 Aunty Roma has a Certificate in Aboriginal Cultural Arts and also holds a Certificate in Corporate Governance with the Office of the Registrar of Indigenous Corporations.

-Serpent Tales (brothers from other mothers) is a creative duo based in Brisbane on the Southeast Coast of Queensland, Australia.
+Serpent's Dream (brothers from other mothers) is a creative duo based in Brisbane on the Southeast Coast of Queensland, Australia.
 With there own unique sound, they bring two cultures together with a mix of multicultural contemporary world music and Australian Aboriginal Didgeridoo with dance and storytelling.
 They Combine their didgeridoos with acoustic guitars - electric guitars - bass guitar - clap sticks - stomp box - percussion and vocals.
 Through a wide range of influences they blend blues/ roots with dance rhythms and traditional song lines.
-They have performed at the opening Ceremony for Commonwealth games Gold Coast 2018 with the Four Wind Didgeridoo Orchestra.
+They are performing on cruise ships around Australia and Asia

 Cory Simpson